 The best way to contact me is via email at kejackson@southplainscollege.edu.
 During office hours, you may also call me in the office.
 I will respond to emails as quickly as possible during regular business hours (M-F, 8-5).
 In the evenings and on the weekends, please allow up to 48 hours for a response.
 As I make every effort to be current and prompt with my email, I ask that you do the same.
-You should check your official SPC email at least once per day, and you are responsible for all information disseminated via email about the course.
+You should check your official SPC email at least once per day.
+You are responsible for all information disseminated through SPC email and course announcements.
 To protect your privacy as a student, I ask that all emails originate from your official SPC email address.
 I cannot guarantee that emails from a third-party account (Gmail, Yahoo, Hotmail, etc.) will be read or responded to.
+You can find instructions to access your SPC email account below.

 In all correspondence with me (and I recommend with all your instructors), you should communicate at the level of a college student.
-E-mails should include your course number, a subject line, salutation, complete sentences, and a closing.
+E-mails should include your course number, a subject line, salutation, and closing.